LLNL/H5Z-ZFP/docs/interfaces.rst

         unsigned int minbits, unsigned int maxbits,
         unsigned int maxprec, int minexp);

-These  functions create  temporary (e.g.  UNregistered)  HDF5 property list entries  to control the  ZFP filter and also  take responsibility for adding the filter to the pipeline.
+These  functions take a dataset creation property list, ``hid_t dcp_lid`` and create  temporary (e.g.  UNregistered)  HDF5 property list entries  to control the  ZFP filter.
+Calling any of these functions removes the effects of any previous call to any one of these functions.
+In addition, calling any one of these functions also has the effect of adding the filter to the pipeline.

 The properties interface  is more type-safe.
 However, there  is no way for the implementation of these properties to reside within the filter